-Allen Sports bike trailers are impressive performers for an incredibly low price point.
-With smooth-rolling tires on metal rims, ample storage space, and an easy to use 5-point harness system, Allen Sports child bike trailers are a great bang for your buck!
+After testing out over 30 different bike trailer models, we can confidently say that Allen Sports child bike trailers are our favorite budget trailers.
+With smooth-rolling tires on metal rims, ample storage space, and an easy to use 5-point harness system, Allen trailers have so much more to offer than other budget brands.

 For more options in your quest for finding the best trailer for your family, be sure to check out our list of our best child bike trailer reviews.

 BEST FOR: Casual biking families looking for a super affordable bike trailer that can also convert to a stroller.
 Best fit for younger or smaller toddlers.